publishing-bitbytebit/MUDDLE/README.md

 © BitByteBit Publishing 2018

+Interested in MUDDLING?
+Check out the project Wiki for instructions on how to start your MUDDLE today!

 Follow MUDDLE on [Twitter](https://twitter.com/muddle_mag) and [Instagram](https://www.instagram.com/muddle_mag/) (@muddle_mag) and check out our [Facebook page!](https://www.facebook.com/muddlemag/)

 ### Check back often for progress updates on the website and our first Call for Play!